-- For most elements the stem is simply the first syllable of the elements name. - Example: - Chromium produces the Chromous and Chromic ions - For 11 metal elements the symbol and in some cases the stem are based on the latin name. - Example: - Copper produces the Cupric and Cuprous ions - Tin produces the Stannic and Stannous ions
+- For most elements the stem is simply the first syllable of the elements name. - Example: - Chromium produces the Chromous and Chromic ions. - Manganese produces Manganous and Manganic ions. - Mercury produces the Mercurous and Mercuric ions. - Cobalt produces the Cobaltous and Cobaltic ions. - For 11 metal elements the symbol and (in 4 cases) the stem is also based on the latin name (when using the classic system). - Copper produces the Cupric and Cuprous ions. - Tin produces the Stannic and Stannous ions. - ▶ Iron produces the Ferric and Ferrous ions. - Lead produces the Plumbic and Plumbous ions. - On the next slide you'll see the ions of the eight elements whose classical names you are responsible for.